The Clear Edge

 Scenario 2: Major growth investment requiring capital

-The challenge: How to deploy $48,000 without destroying reserves or operations.
+The challenge is how to deploy that $48,000 without damaging reserves or day-to-day operations.

 Baseline forecast: